DT500ZINE: – How was L.E.S. NYC at the time you came there?

 After nearly 10 years of being closed to the public, the Gallery was opening its doors again with the same dynamic team who brought the $16 Burger Show, this first show was displaying first Caps and artwork from Patterson’s extensive archive.
 The storefront was showcasing the early 10 designs from the Clayton Cap Reissue project as well as original patches, books, and prints.

 The first culminating in May 2014, The $16 Burger Show was, in a sense, a reversal of this nature; not so much a return to one’s roots, as much as the origins reclaiming their own.
-The name $16 Burger Show was an ironic pitch of overpriced living standard of nowadays Manhattan.
+The name $16 Burger Show was an ironic pitch of overpriced living standards of nowadays Manhattan.

 DT 500 ZINE: – Which work of yours could tell the most of the rebel times?

 CLAYTON: – The Caps kept Elsa and me alive for a time – the Caps became my art.
-I documented the neighborhood this is my art.
+I documented the neighborhood; this is my art.
 Like the videotape- the tape is my art – and my art belongs to me.
 Same argument.
 I do not care that the establishment would not consider the Caps Art.
 My choice, not theirs.
 MY life, not theirs.
 My rules, not theirs.

 ” I have always been an Outsider.
 Never fit in.
 My work is me, and I am it.
 My life is art, and my art is my life.
 It did take time for me to become “I”- Clayton.
 I did what I had to do to survive at the time.
 I am not a sculpture, a painter, a photographer, I am me – an artist.”

 ” Don’t Forget the Struggle Don’t Forget the Streets.”